szewailawlis/build-or-skip/README.md

 generation all shared the same context.
 A bad extraction quietly poisoned the verdict, and there was no way to tell which step had failed.

+None of this is really a complaint about Coze — a single prompt would fail the same way on any platform.
+The problem was the architecture, not the tool.

-v0.2 splits those four jobs into separate nodes, and moves the decision out of the model entirely into a Code node with fixed thresholds.
+v0.2 rebuilds it as a Dify workflow.
+Those four jobs become four separate nodes, and the decision moves out of the model entirely into a Code node with fixed thresholds.
 When something goes wrong now, I can see *which node* went wrong.

 That mattered almost immediately.